INTERPRETATIONS

 "draw" means the random selection of the running order of the entrants.

-"entrant" shall mean the individual, or if a partnership, all the members of the partnership, entering in a hunt test.
+"entrant" means the individual, or if a partnership, all the members of the partnership, entering in a hunt test.

-"expel" shall mean termination of membership in The Canadian Kennel Club and depriving the person so expelled from all privileges of the Canadian Kennel Club.
+"expel" means to termination of membership in The Canadian Kennel Club and depriving the person so expelled from all privileges of the Canadian Kennel Club.

-"freeze" means a dog holding a bird tightly in his mouth and refuses to release it to the handler.
+"freeze" means a dog holding a bird tightly in his mouth and refusing to release it to the handler; or locking onto a mark or thrower and not turning to see the fall or another mark.

-"gallery" means anyone watching the test including owners, handlers and spectators (Gallery etiquette includes being quiet while a dog is on line and working and not being distractive when the handler is trying to handle the dog on a blind/mark)
+"gallery" means anyone watching the test including owners, handlers and spectators (Gallery etiquette includes being quiet while a dog is on line and working and not being distractive when a handler is trying to handle the dog on a blind/ mark)

-"handler" shall mean the person handling the dog in the hunt test.
+"handler" means the person handling the dog in the hunt test.

-"Head Office" shall mean the office at which the business of the Canadian Kennel Club is carried out on a regular and ongoing basis
+"Head Office" means the office at which the business of the Canadian Kennel Club is carried out on a regular and ongoing basis

 "heavy cover" means hard going for the dog such as deep grass, bull-rushes or mud.